Some Sea Bright History …

 • Mifflin Paul might be called the unofficial founder of Sea Bright.
 In 1869, he paid $5,000 to Dr. Conover to buy much of the area and plotted it out.
 At that time not a single house existed.
 A true wheeler-dealer, Paul also brought the railroad to town and built the Long Branch-Seabright Turnpike (essentially Ocean Avenue).
 He also set up the original Octagon Hotel and Peninsula House Hotel.
 He died in April 1890.

 • On March 21, 1889, the NJ State Legislature officially created the original Borough of Sea Bright following a 136-3 vote of approval by its residents the previous day.
 The area had been part of Ocean Twp.
 In fact, there have been two Sea Bright boroughs.
-The current one with the Mayor/Council form of government was incorporated in 1896.
-Prior to that, the borough operated under a commission form of government (when first founded in 1889) led by a President.
+The current one with the Mayor/Council form of government was incorporated on April 27, 1896.
+Prior to that, the borough operated under a commission form of government led by a President.

 • P. Hall Packer (1853-1924) was the first mayor of the Sea Bright under its current charter (in fact, he lived in Rumson on Packer Avenue).